Wednesday, May 28, 2025

 Chicago Fire "It Had to End This Way"

-Where should we start?
-Let's dive into the dynamic between Severide and Pascal.
-Despite the odds stacked against Pascal, Severide goes above and beyond to uncover the truth and clear Pascal of the attempted murder charge against Franklin.
-He even faces tough questions from Van Mitter about his involvement in helping Pascal!
+Despite the odds stacked against Pascal, Severide goes above and beyond to uncover the truth and clear him of the attempted murder charge against Franklin.
+He even faces tough questions from Van Mitter about his involvement in helping Pascal.
 After contacting Illinois State Police Captain Sydney Vonn for assistance in investigating a list of potential suspects, they hit a dead end.

-Violet sees that Carver has been distant, and after talking to Ritter and Novak about it, she delivers the letter she wrote to him, leaving it on his vehicle.
-Later, the two finally talk about the letter, but he tells her that he needs a new change of scenery and is moving to Denver (NBC/Peacock Denver Fire, please!!!
-I'm still waiting for Portland Fire for us Brettsey fans).
+In a heartbreaking twist, Violet sees that Carver has been distant.
+After talking to Ritter and Novak about it, she delivers a letter she wrote to him, leaving it on his vehicle.
+The two finally discuss the letter, but Carver tells her he needs a change of scenery and is moving to Denver.

-Herrmann, after some hesitation about the chief exams this season, finally takes the plunge.
-It's only after the exam that he has a chat with Grissom—though we can't see him since he's wrapped up over in D.C. (that's a fun NCIS joke!).
-Anyway, Mouch hears the news and goes to talk to Herrmann, confronting him about his decision to turn down the chief position, which has surprisingly led to Mouch being named the new lieutenant of the fire truck.
-Herrmann is ready to take responsibility for the upcoming budget cuts.
-So, what do you think?
-Will Pascal stick around?
+After some hesitation about the chief exams this season, Herrmann finally takes the plunge.
+He has a chat with Grissom, and a surprising turn of events unfolds.
+Mouch hears the news and talks to Herrmann, confronting him about his decision to turn down the chief position, which has surprisingly led to Mouch being named the new lieutenant of the fire truck.
+Herrmann is now ready to take responsibility for the upcoming budget cuts.

 "It Had to End This Way" wrapped up with an exciting season finale, intertwining both the conclusion of existing storylines and the introduction of new ones.
 It's interesting to note the Herrmann storyline, where he's been grappling with his thoughts on whether or not he wants to take on the role of chief.
-After episode 20, things seem a bit troubling from his perspective, especially after hearing the buzz about budget cuts.
-Is it surprising?
-Yes, just a little!
-But he's approaching it with his heart in the right place, understanding that neither he nor anyone else can challenge the reality of potential cuts from the fire department.
-Let's see Herrmann being pushed out next season, and just see him at Molly's.
+After episode 20, things seemed troubling from his perspective, especially after hearing the buzz about budget cuts.
+It's surprising, but he's approaching it with the right intentions.

-The Voliet-Carver relationship felt like fate the moment word got out that Carver would be leaving the show after the season due to budget cuts.
-It warms my heart to see them finally express their true feelings for one another, but it's also a bit sad and emotional to watch them drift apart.
-It's reminiscent of Brett and Casey—when they finally start their relationship, suddenly Casey leaves for Portland...it sucks!
+The Violet and Carver relationship felt like fate the moment word got out that Carver would be leaving the show due to budget cuts.
+It warms my heart to see them finally express their true feelings, but it's also sad to watch them drift apart.
+It's reminiscent of Brett and Casey—when they finally start their relationship, Casey suddenly leaves for Portland...it just sucks!

 The highlight of the episode and a significant part of the ongoing story arc features Stella and Kelly as they support Pascal and Natalie.
-The story surrounding Pascal was really engaging, tying back to characters from earlier in the season, like Vonn and Vale, and it feels like his journey reaches a turning point thanks to Severide.
+The story surrounding Pascal was really engaging, tying back to characters from earlier in the season, and it feels like his journey reaches a turning point thanks to Severide.
 Meanwhile, Stella, who has been connecting with Natalie, finds herself at a crossroads with her sister but cleverly manages to support both of them.
-I initially thought Stella would become Natalie's guardian while her older sister lived her life.
-However, the ending took everyone by surprise when Stella revealed to Kelly that she's pregnant!
+I initially thought Stella would become Natalie's guardian, but the ending took everyone by surprise when she revealed to Kelly that she's pregnant!
 How exciting is that?

 Overall, I give this episode a 9.5/10.